-Fever is not uncommon in babies and children, with symptoms like flushed cheeks, feeling sweaty, clammy or hot to the touch – all tell-tale signs of a raised temperature.
+Fever is not uncommon in babies and toddlers, with symptoms such as flushed cheeks, feeling sweaty, clammy or hot to the touch – all tell-tale signs of a raised temperature.

 What temperature is a fever in babies?

 For babies, 38°C (101°F) is the temperature that's officially classed as a fever.

 A normal temperature for babies and children under 5 is 36.4°C (97.5°F), which is slightly lower than a normal temperature for adults (37°C) but this varies slightly between children and even in your child each day.
 We all exist within a small range of temperatures.

 What temperature is a fever for toddlers and older children?

 It's the same: 38°C (101°F) is classified as a fever for all babies, toddlers and children.

 My baby has a fever: should I see a doctor?